KshitijNegi12/Tic-Tac-Toe-Multiplayer-Online/README.md

     ```
     cd Tic-Tac-Toe-Multiplayer-Online
     ```
-3. Install the dependencies:
-    ```
-    npm install
-    ```
-4. Run the html in browser using Live Server or Copy path.
+3. Run the html in browser using Live Server or Copy path.

 The server is running on render, and all the responses of the requests come from there.